arkorch/MySQL_Query_for_database_using_pHp/README.md

-# madhur_kakkar-arko_roychowdhury_MMED-3014-research_1

-Building an SQL Database

-# Team Members

-Arko Roychowdhury
-Madhur Kakkar

-# Additional Files

--Reference Videos & Articles (documents/references.pdf)
--Project Roadmap (documents/roadmap.pdf)

-# Project Description

-You and up to one other student (ie. You may work in pairs or alone) will have one week to design and implement a database service class that gives a developer the ability to query against a MySQL database.
-You'll then create an example site that uses that class to interface with your database.

-# Link to github repo

-git@github.com:arkorch/madhur_kakkar-arko_roychowdhury_MMED-3014-research_1.git

 # Explanation of process

 - creating a folder structure were the child of an element is enclosed inside a directory.